 People who abuse Art

-Do you realize what the previous owner must have done to these headphones to build up enough damage to penetrate months of Urushi lacquer and all the way down to the base coat?
+Do you realize what the previous owner must have done to these headphones to build up enough damage to penetrate months of Urushi lacquer and down to the base coat?
 My God…they must have been subjected to prolonged grinding against something sharp.

 What puzzles me and why I bring this up as an annoyance at all is that the headphone’s cable, frame, interiors, and headband are all in 99% great shape, almost like new if not for the noticeable lines in the leather from normal usage, and light usage at that.